MP0w/MVVMC/README.md

 ### ViewModel

-The ViewModel contains all the business logic and the presentation logic.
-It transforms the Model into what the View should display.
-In MVVMÇ the goal is to have always immutable ViewModels because it makes it really easy to tests them.
-Given a Model you will always have the exact same output.
+The `ViewModel` contains all the business logic and the presentation logic.
+It transforms the `Model` into what the `View` should display.
+In MVVMÇ the goal is to have always immutable `ViewModel`s because it makes it really easy to tests them.
+Given a `Model` you will always have the exact same output.
 The ViewModel forwards updates of the Model or other actions to the `Interactor` and forwards navigation to the `Coordinator`.
 The `View` never navigates or use the `Interactor` or `Coordinator` directly, but instead it delegates to the ViewModel that then dispatches it as necessary.
 The [biding](#binding) between the `View` and the `Interactor` takes care of replacing the `ViewModel` whenever the `Model` changes.